ashki23/sbox/README.md

 - `--pending`: Return user's pending jobs by using Slurm `squeue` command.
 - `--running`: Return user's running jobs by using Slurm `squeue` command.
 - `--qos`: Show user's quality of services (QOS) and a list of available QOS in the cluster.
 It uses Slurm `sacctmgr show assoc` command and return empty output if the cluster does not use Slurm for users' account management.
 - `--quota`: Return user's disk quotas.
-It uses LFS `lfs quota` command for LFS systems and Unix `df` command for NFS systems.
+It uses `lfs quota` command for LFS systems and Unix `df` command for NFS systems.
 It returns pooled size of the disk if the cluster does not have user/group storage accounts.
 - `--ncpu`: Show number of available cpus on the cluster using Slurm `sinfo` command.
 - `--ncgu`: Show number of available gpus on the cluster using Slurm `squeue` and `sinfo` commands.
 - `--gpu`: Show gpu resources including gpu cards' name and numbers using Slurm `sinfo` command.